shypard/libconf/README.md

 # libconf

 `libconf` is a C library for parsing configuration files in the format of `Key=Value` pairs.
 The library supports parsing values of various types, including strings, integers, longs, floats, and doubles.
+The code is written in pure C99 and does not have any external dependencies (except for the unit tests, which require the `cmocka` library).

 ## Building and Installing